- The last hidden region of Oigawa.

 Why does the river look so blue?

-The Sumatagawa River has such clear blue water.
+The Sumatagawa River really has a clear blue water.

 The water contains less minute particles, so light reflects better off of the surface of clean blue water.